ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

   [INFO] [rosbag2_transport]: Subscribed to topic '/turtle1/pose'
   [INFO] [rosbag2_transport]: All requested topics are subscribed.
 Stopping discovery...

-The ``-o`` option allows you to choose a unique name for your bag file.
+The ``-o`` option allows you to choose a unique name for your bag directory.
-The following string, in this case ``subset``, is the file name.
+The following string, in this case ``subset``, is the bag directory name.

 To record more than one topic at a time, simply list each topic separated by a space after ``--topics``.
 In this case, the command output above confirms that both topics are being recorded.